Rev. David Livingston, Senior Pastor

 Brett Eichman, Music and Worship Arts Assistant

 Brett and his wife, Emilyjane joined Old Mission when they moved to the Kansas City area after college, and both have become active in our ministries.
 Brett graduated from Kansas State University with a degree in Music Education.
-He is currently the Percussion Specialist with Shawnee Mission Northwest Area Schools.
+He is currently teaching music in the Shawnee Mission Northwest Area Schools.
 Several of our students know him as Mr. Eichman, the band teacher.
-He is a great addition to our ministry staff team and both he and Emilyjane bless us with their music.
+He has become a great addition to our ministry staff team and both he and Emilyjane bless us with their music.
 Brett and Emilyjane are the proud parents of twin children James and Juliet.
 We hope that you make time to become acquainted with the Eichmans and express your appreciation for Brett and Emilyjane’s many talents.

 Betty Leonard, Early Education Center Director

 Teaching children has been a lifelong dream of Old Mission's Early Education Center Director, who has been a part of the childcare center for nearly 35 years.
 While the center's national accreditation is a clear indication that Old Mission is dedicated to providing quality care for kids, Betty Leonard says it's the family atmosphere that really sets the church's program apart.